Capri1545/safe-vault-application/README.md

 - Provided step-by-step guidance for moving all data logic to the API and securing endpoints.
 - Automated the addition of CORS, controller mapping, and JWT role parsing for seamless integration.
 - Created and updated .http test files for API endpoint validation.
+- Wrote and updated unit and integration tests for input validation, authentication, and access control (including invalid login and role-based access scenarios).
 - Ensured all documentation and code changes reflect the current, secure architecture.

 ---